 The Company states its inventories at the lower of cost or market.
 The Company uses a combination of standard and actual costing methodologies to determine its cost basis for its inventories.
 These methodologies approximate actual costs on a first-in, first-out basis.
 In addition to stating inventory at the lower of cost or market, the Company also evaluates inventory each period for excess quantities and obsolescence.
 This evaluation includes identifying those items specifically identified as obsolete and reserving them, analyzing forecasted demand versus quantities on hand and reserving for the excess, and identifying other specific reserves.
-For 2011, the Company recorded a charge for inventory losses of \$5,574,000 in cost of sales to write-down certain inventory manufactured to its estimated net realizable value.
-The product in question was placed on indefinite hold pending the outcome of an investigation into unidentified particulate matter observed during routine product stability testing.
-The charge is based upon the Company's best estimate of the value it will realize from the sale, if any, of the product and is being recorded due to uncertainty as to the amount of time that may be required to complete the investigation and whether the product will have sufficient remaining shelf life or otherwise be saleable after the investigation is completed.
+During the years ended December 31, 2012 and 2011, the Company recorded charges for inventory losses of \$163,000 and \$5,574,000, respectively, in cost of sales to write-down certain inventory manufactured to its estimated net realizable value.
+The product in question had been placed on indefinite hold pending the outcome of an investigation into unidentified particulate matter observed during routine product stability testing however, the Company has decided to destroy this product and has recorded a charge of \$290,000 in Other operating expenses for the year ended December 31, 2012 for the destruction costs.
+See "Supply Agreements" in Note 8 below for further information.